1 Dead, 1 Hospitalized In Seattle CHOP Zone Shooting

-One man was killed and a 14-year-old boy is in critical condition following a shooting Monday in Seattle's Capitol Hill Occupied Protest zone.
+A 16-year-old boy died following a shooting Monday in Seattle's Capitol Hill Occupied Protest zone.
+Another teen, who is 14, remained in critical condition Monday night.

 The so-called CHOP zone has been controlled by protesters since police left Seattle's East Precinct last month.

-Note: Correction: A previous version of this story said the person who died was a man.
-He was 16 years old.
-This story has been updated.